ocaml-ppx/ppxlib/doc/what-is-ppx.rst

 - ppxlib
 - a hook in the compiler

-Inidividual ppx rewriters are those implemented by various developpers to provide features to end users, such as ppx_expect_ which provides a good inline testing framework.
+Inidividual ppx rewriters are those implemented by various developers to provide features to end users, such as ppx_expect_ which provides a good inline testing framework.